Penicillin G Benzathine

 Frequency not defined:

 Cardiovascular: Cerebrovascular accident, hypotension, palpitations, syncope, tachycardia, vasodilatation, vasospasm, vasodepressor syncope

-Central nervous system: Anxiety, coma, confusion, dizziness, drowsiness, euphoria, fatigue, headache, localized warm feeling, nervousness, numbness, pain, seizure, transverse myelitis
+Central nervous system: Anxiety, coma, confusion, dizziness, drowsiness, euphoria, fatigue, headache, localized warm feeling, nervousness, neurologic abnormality (neurogenic bladder), numbness, pain, seizure, transverse myelitis

 Gastrointestinal: Blood in stool, Clostridioides difficile associated diarrhea, intestinal necrosis, nausea, vomiting